manosim/builtwithelectron/README.md

 There is a build script, that will do all the work for you.
 Just run:

-    scripts/build dev
+    scripts/build

-### Development
+### Development commands

-First run the django server and then use npm to build and watch for changes.

-    scripts/runserver dev
-    npm start
+There are several helper methods to run the project locally:

+    # Build the project
+    ./scripts/build

+    # Run migrate
+    ./scripts/migrate

+    # Run the server
+    ./scripts/runserver

+    # Bring the Django shell
+    ./scripts/shell

+    # Run other commands using the environment - ./scripts/run echo "Hello Oleous!"
+    ./scripts/run

 ### Tests